BOTANY 100 — SURVEY OF BOTANY

 2 credits.

-This web course explores how ecological principles can be used to address contemporary environmental issues such as water quality, invasive species, and population growth.
+How ecological principles can be used to address contemporary environmental issues such as water quality, invasive species, and population growth.
 Emphasis on midwestern issues, practical approaches, the role of history, and geographic context.
-Enroll Info: Intro biology crse, interest in solving problems

 BOTANY/F&W ECOL 455 — THE VEGETATION OF WISCONSIN